Table of contents (for this page):

 The courses consists of a theory part in the morning and a practical part in the afternoon where the participants implement several assignments on a Cisco router (in groups of two participants per router).

-The next dates are March 10 for the BGP course in English and March 11 for the IPv6 routing course in Dutch.
+The next dates are June 2 for the BGP course in Dutch and June 3 for the IPv6 routing course in Dutch.
 (There will be dates for the courses in English later in 2014.)
 Go to the NL-ix website to find more information and sign up.
 The location will be The Hague, Netherlands.

 Interdomain Routing & IPv6 News